Top 12 Local Government Issues in 2023 (revised)

 Traditionally, applications, licenses, and permits were filled out in person and on paper.
 Now in 2023, most city halls are open.
 However not everybody feels comfortable with doing in-person transactions.
 Younger people, like Millennials, expect to handle transactions online without an in-person visit.

 A top priority is to give people the the convenience of filling out forms in a digital format.
 In doing so, it means that a City Manager can allow constituents to fill out forms 100% online.
-It streamlines the entire workflow, and eliminates some of the worry that comes with COVID-19.
+It streamlines the entire workflow, and eliminates some of the problems with government that come with COVID-19.
 Therefore the challenge becomes tackling the task of converting all the PDF forms to digital.
 (Hint: there are some helpful companies that are in business of moving municipalities to a digital process *wink* *wink*)

 3. Signing Forms Electronically